JamesMitofsky/uvm-votes/blog/volunteer-organizing.md

 Most importantly though, it gives people an easy way to subscribe to your email list — this is critical.

-Choose a good URL (eg. uvm.vote) and send that link to every friend, group, or leader you talk to."
+Choose a good URL (eg. uvm.vote) and send that link to every friend, group, or leader you talk to.
----